christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 with the artist to develop a commercial product.
 In 2001, Kurzweil CyberArt Technologies (KCAT) published AARON as a Windows PC program.
-It was built using Allegro Common Lisp, and offered for download as shareware (a registration key cost $19.95).[^kurzweil2001] It remains the only version of AARON ever released to the public.[^withdrawn] Works produced by this software are credited in art conservation contexts as: Harold Cohen, *AARON KCAT,* 2001.[^whitney]
+It was built using Allegro Common Lisp, and offered for download as shareware (a registration key cost $19.95).[^kurzweil2001]
+The web version was adapted "directly" from the one Cohen wrote for his painting machine,[^cohen2002] and it remains the only version of AARON ever released to the public.[^withdrawn]
 Cohen called this "a new public phase" and "a new life on the web" for AARON, as it was receiving hundreds of downloads per day.[^cohen2001] He was keenly aware of how the Internet had become a new public medium for artists.
+Works produced by this software are credited in art conservation contexts as: Harold Cohen, *AARON KCAT,* 2001.[^whitney]

-Cohen shared that "the web version [was] taken directly from the one I used on the painting machine."[^cohen2002] The motifs painted by AARON KCAT are few, but the compositions are infinite.
+The motifs painted by AARON KCAT are few, but the compositions are infinite.
 The images can feature one, two, or three figures; or none at all.
 The figures can be standing or sitting, and shown full-body, from the waist up, or in close-up.
 Potted plants can sit on the floor